2.

 the yeast cell (enzyme) concentration is increased, the rate of reaction

 increases in a simple proportional way.
-However, if the concentration of

 reaction rises to a maximum and then stays constant.
-This

 is because the maximum number of catalyst sites for the 'key and lock' mechanism

-substrate in and product out.
+substrate in and diffusion product out of the active sites.

 |